tranducthuan220401/AI_Assistant/README.md

 ## Respond with voice (text to speech)

-   - The bot will speak the answer aloud.
-(This function only works when you use voice commands).
+   - Bot will read out the answer using text-to-speech.
+(This function only works when you use voice commands)

 ## Open and close application